This Day in Geek History: March 16

 Robert Goddard launches the first US liquid-fuel rocket in a field in Auburn, Massachusetts.
 The rocket is an experimental model of Goddard’s own design which places the rocket ahead of its fuel tank, shielded from flame by a metal cone.
 The design is intended to provide the rocket with greater stability, but it failed to function as it was intended to.

 The Star Trek episode “Errand of Mercy” first airs.
-(No. 26) In it, Kirk and Spock attempt to protect the planet Organia from the Klingon and sway them to the side of the Federation, but they aren’t welcome.
+(No. 26) In it, Kirk and Spock attempt to protect the planet Organia from the Klingons and sway them to the side of the Federation, but the planet’s natives refuse their help.
+This episode marks the first appearance of the Kligon race in the series.
 Memory Alpha entry

 The NASA robotic space probe Mariner 10 makes its third and final pass of the planet Mercury.
 Read more about the voyage of the Mariner 10 at NASA’s official site for the mission.
 View an archive of images returned by the Mariner 10.